What is Controlling Interest?

 - In case the company faces a bad time, the shareholder or group of shareholders who are having the majority control gets most affected because their size of investment in the company is huge as compared to others.

-- Sometimes the controlling interest becomes dangerous for the minority shareholders as the shareholder or group of shareholders who are having the majority control use their position sometimes to force the minority shareholders out from the company.
+- Sometimes it becomes dangerous for the minority shareholders as the shareholder or group of shareholders who are having the majority control use their position sometimes to force the minority shareholders out from the company.

 - Shareholders who have a controlling interest in the company have fear from independently minded directors of losing their control in the organization, so they leave a little room for them.